kiboschool/course-web-development-fundamentals/exercises.md

 # Exercises

-You can clone all the exercises for this course into an ignored hidden folder called `.exercises`.
+You can clone all the exercises for this course into an ignored hidden folder called `exercises`.
 All the exercises have their own git repos, so take care not to accidentally add them to this repository; submodules and nested git projects are messy.